Your Learning: New Students

 Did you know you can check out our facilities at all three of our campuses from the comfort of your own home?
 Get exploring your campus virtually here.
 Please note, when you arrive on campus things may look a little different with signs telling you where to walk, safety screens and other safety measures in place.

-All students will have an opportunity to meet their personal tutor within the first month of teaching.
-We are planning that this will take place face-to-face wherever possible, but also understand that this may not be possible in some cases.
-Where an alternative is needed, we will ensure that you get an opportunity for a one-to-one phone or video call instead.
-Personal tutors will be available throughout the semester and there will be regular opportunities to catch up with them.
+We will endeavour to make sure that you have an opportunity to speak to your personal tutor via a one-to-one phone or video call.
+Personal tutors will still be available throughout the semester and there will be regular opportunities to catch up with them.

 We understand how important it is to you that you have opportunities to come into campus for teaching and learning and to meet and learn with other students.
 Safety remains our key priority, and with current UK Government guidelines in mind, we are working hard to plan your learning experience.